merak48763/maputil/README.md

 Triggers functions when an interaction is clicked.

-- The interaction should have `maputil.interaction` tag.
+- The interaction should have `maputil.interaction` custom data.
-- The interaction should have exactly one special marker passenger.
-  - Other unrelated marker passengers are allowed.

-### The Data Marker

-- The marker should have `maputil.interaction` tag.
-- The marker is automatically removed when the interaction disappears.

 ### Data Structure

-Root: `data` NBT of the data marker.
+Root: `data.maputil.interaction` NBT of the data marker.

-- compound `interaction`
 - (optional) compound `left_click`: Defines reactions to left click.
   - (optional) compound `this`
     - string `function`: The function to be run as & at the interaction.
   - (optional) compound `player`
     - string `function`: The function to be run as the player clicked the interaction, at the interaction.
 - (optional) compound `right_click`: Define reactions to right click.
   - (optional) compound `this`
     - string `function`: The function to be run as & at the interaction.
   - (optional) compound `player`
     - string `function`: The function to be run as the player clicked the interaction, at the interaction.
 - (optional) boolean `mutual_exclusive`: Whether the left click event should be ignored when the interaction is simultaneously left-clicked and right-clicked (probably by different players).
 Defaults to `false`.

 ### Example